Pair density wave order from electron repulsion

 $x=\left( \bm x, \tau \right)$, $\eta = 1(i)$ corresponds to attractive (repulsive) BCS couplings parametrized by a dimensionless coupling $g$ (for the repulsive case, see \cite{SM} for details), and $G_0, D_0$ are respectively the bare fermion and boson propagators in the decoupled limit $g=0$ (i.e. $D_0$ is proportional to the Fourier transform of the inverse $[V(\mathbf{q})]^{-1}$).

-The theory above can be solved for arbitrary $g$ using saddle point methods.
-To do this, we consider a formal extension to large $N$ limit where the fermion and boson fields are promoted to $N$ component vectors that transform in the fundamental representation of a global $SU(N)$ flavor symmetry group.
-The coupling between the fields is promoted to an all-to-all random Yukawa coupling in the space of flavors: \begin{widetext}
+The theory above can be solved for arbitrary $g$ by considering a formal extension to large $N$ limit where the fermion and boson fields are promoted to $N$ component vectors that transform in the fundamental representation of a global $SU(N)$ flavor symmetry group.
+The coupling between the fields is promoted to an all-to-all random Yukawa coupling in the space of flavors: